jemmy512/book-notes/Linux/understanding-linux-kernel.md

 ### Page Descriptors
 ### Non-Uniform Memory Access (NUMA)
-The Linux kernel makes use of NUMA even for some peculiar uniprocessor systems that have huge “holes” in the physical address space.
+The Linux kernel makes use of NUMA even for some peculiar uniprocessor systems that have huge "holes" in the physical address space.

 The kernel handles these architectures by assigning the contiguous subranges of valid physical addresses to different memory nodes.